Fireparrot/cs480Ignatyuk/README.md

-# PA8: Bullet Practice
+# PA9: Bullet + Lighting

 Nikita Ignatyk and Roniel Padua

 # Description

-All files present are for PA8: Bullet Practice.
+All files present are for PA9: Bullet + Lighting.

 # Building